rosaregalado/Specialist-AI/README.md

 ## How It Works

-The essence of Specialist AI lies in its simplicity:
+The essence of Specialist AI lies in its simplicity.
+Each bot has a different role and is trained with a specific profession that will provide guidance based on the context given by the user.

 1 - The user will submit a form with their phone number, name, specialist needed (mental health, culinary expert, or fitness coach) and any additional info.